 In most cases, invoice factoring involves a much lower risk than merchant cash advances.
 Why?
 A merchant cash advance provider will charge you based on your “projected” sales.
 An invoice factoring company, on the other hand, purchases your existing invoices.
 Because merchant cash advances are based solely on prediction, rather than a fixed dollar amount, your business could end up paying massive payments and higher costs.
 To make matters worse, cash advance payments can extend beyond your business’ revenue generation, yet you still owe week after week.
 Overall, invoice factoring simply involves lower risk than a merchant cash advance.

 While invoice factoring companies charge you a small percentage of your invoice total, merchant cash advance providers charge the amount of payment plus crippling fees and rates.
 Consider the gentlemen that believed he was securing a quick $50,000 cash advance that would help his current cash flow needs, but later realized the total cost of payback was $75,000.
 While merchant cash advances promise quick cash, the high-interest rates and long-term costs put companies out of business.

 At one time or another, every business will feel the need for extra cash to grow their business or take advantage of opportunities.
 That being said, it is incredibly important to remember that all funding sources are not created equal.
-The choice you make should not only provide you with the working capital you need, but also steer clear of high fees and risks.
-Don’t let your short-term high-needs situation push you into a choice that will result in long-term repercussions.
+The choice you make should not only provide you with the working capital you need but also steer clear of high fees and risks.
+Don’t let your short-term high-need situation push you into a choice that will result in long-term repercussions.